-- Objectives of IIASA's program of in-house research for the next several years, and - Topics for discussion at a special IIASA workshop on "Hydrothermal Process of Deep Lakes and Reservoirs"-subsequently to be held at IIASA in December, 1977 [see Jørgensen and Harleman (1978)].
+- Objectives of IIASA's program of in-house research for the next several years, and - Topics for discussion at a special IIASA workshop on Hydrothermal Processes of Deep Lakes and Reservoirs--subsequently held at IIASA in December 1977 (see Jørgensen and Harleman, 1978).

 The setting up of possible task force groups was also considered.
-The results of these discussions are presented in the form of tentative recommendations, as follows:
+The results of these discussions were the following tentative recommendations: